GotDibsProject/ERC20/README.md

 # ERC20
-This is the source code for the Got Dibs Project ERC20, $DIBS
+This is home for the source code for the Got Dibs Project ERC20, $DIBS PLease refer any questions or comments to GotDibsAuctions@gmail.com or @gotdibsproject DM on twitter